mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

   test5.test.build.10gen.cc.
 86400  IN TXT  "connectTimeoutMS=300000&socketTimeoutMS=300000"
   test6.test.build.10gen.cc.
 86400  IN TXT  "connectTimeoutMS=200000"
   test6.test.build.10gen.cc.
 86400  IN TXT  "socketTimeoutMS=200000"
   test7.test.build.10gen.cc.
-86400  IN TXT  "readPreference=secondaryPreferred&readPreferenceTags=item:🥃"
+86400  IN TXT  "readPreference=secondaryPreferred&readPreferenceTags=item:glass"
   test8.test.build.10gen.cc.
 86400  IN TXT  "readPreference"
   test10.test.build.10gen.cc.
 86400  IN TXT  "socketTimeoutMS=thisShouldBeAnInt"
   test11.test.build.10gen.cc.
 86400  IN TXT  "connectTime" "outMS=150000" "&socketT" "imeoutMS" "=" "250000"

-Note that ``test4`` is omitted deliberately to test what happens with no SRV record.
+Note that ``test4`` is omitted deliberately to test what happens with no SRV record. ``test9`` is missing because it was deleted during the development of the tests.

 In our tests we have used "localhost.build.10gen.cc" as the domain, and then configured "localhost.build.10gen.cc" to resolve to 127.0.0.1.